 In addition to our arts-based work, we defend the free speech of artists.

-Learn about how we blocked Texas’ drag ban, which threatened a wide range of free expression from drag performances and touring Broadway musicals to karaoke nights and professional cheerleading routines.
+- Drag ban: The ACLU of Texas and co-counsel litigated to block Texas’ drag ban, which threatened a wide range of free expression from drag performances and touring Broadway musicals to karaoke nights and professional cheerleading routines.
 It also disproportionately targeted trans and nonbinary people of color, who helped birth drag performance in the first place.